 8. LOCOG clamps down on small businesses

 The drive to protect official Olympics sponsors from ambush marketing is rooted in economic necessity.
-However, the flurry of articles on 'brand police' telling butchers and bakers to remove representations of the Olympic rings from their shop windows was counterproductive and helped engender a climate where sponsors were the default scapegoat for empty seats at Games venues.
-Rights-holders must strike the right balance between protecting their assets and appearing as 'fat cats' at odds with consumers.
+However, the flurry of articles on “brand police” telling butchers and bakers to remove representations of the Olympic rings from their shop windows was counterproductive and helped engender a climate where sponsors were the default scapegoat for empty seats at Olympic Games' venues.
+Rights-holders must strike the right balance between protecting their assets and appearing as “fat cats” at odds with consumers.
 In a global sporting event such as the Olympics, brands should take better note of the public mood.

-Thompson apologised for the scandal in an email to staff, in which he wrote: 'We have all been working very hard to move the company forward and this has had the opposite effect.
-For that, I take full responsibility, and I want to apologise to you.'
+Thompson apologized for the scandal in an email to staff, in which he wrote: “We have all been working very hard to move the company forward and this has had the opposite effect.
+For that, I take full responsibility, and I want to apologize to you.”